boechat107/boechat107.github.io/author.md

 [Federal University of Espírito Santo](http://inf.ufes.br/).
 * Completed the Master's degree of Automation and Systems Engineering in the [Federal University of Santa Catarina](http://das.ufsc.br/).
+* Fascinated by machine learning.
+* Interested in working with smart and cooperative people.

 - - -